NyanPanDev/NyanPanDev/README.md

 -->
 # こんにちわ!

-### Senior SWE, Java expert, specializing in network services with a background in cloud native deployments
+### Senior SWE/Java expert.
+Specializing in network services with a background in cloud native deployments.

 #### Known Languages/Frameworks: